php-dev-br/laravel-doc-pt-br/helpers.md

     $url = url('user/profile', [1]);

-If no path is provided, an `Illuminate\Routing\UrlGenerator` instance is returned:
+If no path is provided, a `Illuminate\Routing\UrlGenerator` instance is returned:

     $current = url()->current();